A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Summary and Future Work

 WebGIS development presents unique challenges for AI-assisted workflows, including long development cycles and the need to adhere to strict institutional standards.
 We identified five core LLM limitations, i.e. long-context constraints, cross-session forgetting, output stochasticity, instruction following failure, and adaptation rigidity, that frequently undermine reliability in these tasks.
 This paper proposed a dual-helix governance framework that addresses these challenges through structured knowledge externalization and enforceable behavioral constraints.

 Our central contribution is the demonstration that structure, not just capability, determines LLM reliability in specialized domains.
 By externalizing project memory into a persistent Knowledge Graph and mandating compliance through an executable Behavior axis of the helix, this approach allows agents to maintain architectural consistency and scientific integrity.
-We also presented the operationalization of this framework as a 3-track architecture consisting of Knowledge, Behaviors and Skills.
-It is also available as an open-source software AgentLoom (\url{https://doi.org/10.5281/zenodo.17561541}, \citep{guan_agentic-ai_2025}).
-Through the FutureShorelines case study, we demonstrated that a governed agent can autonomously refactor a monolithic 2,265-line codebase into a modern modular system, reducing cyclomatic complexity by 51\% and improving the maintainability index by 7 points.
-Furthermore, a controlled experiment comparing the framework against traditional prompting baselines confirmed that dynamic governance increases operational reliability by reducing trial-to-trial variance by more than 50\%.
-This provides a practical methodological pathway for the GIS community to integrate agentic AI into production workflows without waiting for the next generation of "smarter" models.
+We also presented the operationalization of this framework as a 3-track architecture consisting of Knowledge, Behaviors, and Skills.
+It is also available as the open-source software AgentLoom (\url{https://doi.org/10.5281/zenodo.17561541}, \citep{guan_agentic-ai_2025}).
+Through two distinct case studies, we demonstrated the versatility and robustness of this approach.
+First, we showed that a governed agent can autonomously refactor a monolithic 2,265-line codebase into a modern modular system, reducing code complexity and improving maintainability.
+Second, in an automated COVID-19 web mapping task, we demonstrated that the framework effectively mitigates critical "infodemic" vulnerabilities, such as failing to normalize data or omitting data provenance, by structurally enforcing established epidemiological cartography rules.
+A controlled ablation experiment comparing this framework against traditional prompting baselines confirmed that dynamic governance increases operational reliability by drastically reducing trial-to-trial variance.
+Ultimately, this provides a practical methodological pathway for the GIS community to integrate agentic AI into production workflows without waiting for the next generation of "smarter" models.

 While the dual-helix approach provides a foundation for more reliable agentic workflows, several research directions remain to be explored.
 Most importantly, future work should explore the generalizability of this approach to different domains and benchmark the dual-helix approach against other task-specific GeoAI frameworks (e.g., MapAgent or ShapefileGPT) to explicitly isolate the performance gains of structural governance versus specialized model architectures.
 While this study utilized a single-agent setting, exploring how the dual-helix structure can coordinate multiple specialized agents (e.g., a geospatial analyst and a UI/UX designer) could further enhance performance for large-scale enterprise GIS projects.
 Another potential direction is investigating how governance structure can be shared or transferred between related projects, potentially leading to a centralized repository of organizational best practices.
 Lastly, more research is needed to determine the optimal division of labor between humans and AI in building and refining these governance structures, particularly regarding the validation of autonomously discovered project context nodes.